Hwa Chong Institution: Special programmes

 In 2013, the Special Science and Maths Talent programme (SSMT) was introduced to the SMTP curriculum to train talented students in areas such as physics and biology.

 Sexuality and relationship education programmes are also conducted.

+School Information Systems

+Integrated e-Message Board (iEMB)

+The Integrated e-Message Board (iEMB) serves as Hwa Chong Institution's official platform for disseminating school-wide announcements and notices.
+All students, parents, and staff are instructed to check their iEMB daily for important updates.
+The iEMB platform supports modern web browsers including Internet Explorer, Firefox, and Google Chrome.

+Intelligent School Portal (ISP)

+The Intelligent School Portal (ISP) functions as HCI's centralized administrative and academic gateway for students, staff, and parents.
+Users can access account settings, manage personal information, view examination results, register for co-curricular activities (CCAs), and submit out-of-campus requests.

+Login credentials for the ISP are identical to those used for iEMB, allowing seamless access across platforms.
+The ISP is essential for daily school operations and communication among all user groups.

 Sabbatical Programme

 Under HCI's Integrated Programme, the Sabbatical Programme is offered whereby students from Secondary 1 to 4 go on one-week sabbatical courses in each term in the first semester (Terms 1 and 2).
 The programme is unique in allowing the majority of the school populace to put aside formal curricular lessons for a week in pursuit of their passions or interests, though some students are required to attend certain courses by their teachers' discretion.
 Sabbaticals offered are of a wide variety, in categories as defined by the school: Arts & Aesthetics, Chinese Studies, Humanities, English & Literature, Leadership, Technology, Science and Math, Camps and Student Exchange; they are essentially courses for students to opt for, such as beginner guitar and songwriting lessons, professional music production, Model United Nations training camps, football friendlies with other schools, etc. Also, the school requires students to use the specifically designed Online Bidding System – the i-ComP – to organise their sabbatical plans.
 Students who accumulate demerit points as a result of various offences are penalised in their sabbatical bidding or are recommended for corrective work order.